rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation-part-1.md

 The right hand side shows how the quality of the final fit the Gaussian obtained using $20$ component functions $$f_m (x)$$.
 One of the things to realize is that the tails of a Gaussian decay faster than any polynomial.
 It is quite hard to approximate this fall off using rational polynomial functions like we have chosen.
 This fact is obvious when we look closely at the quality of the fit at the tails.

+Also, the coefficients seem to 'run away' as the fitted curve approaches the Gaussian.
+This is classic overfitting.

 <figure>
     <img src="{{site.url}}/assets/img/gaussian_approx_m20.gif" alt='map' style='margin: 10px;' height="300"/>